Necrolis/GeoSharp/README.md

 so pre-selecting your initial datasets and filtering out minor places can be used to improve load speed and reduce memory usage.

+Filter of data can be done offline using the `GeoDBOptimize` class to create tailored `geoname` tables.

 ## Usage

 Load a database from a file